Mastering the Mile-Repeat Workout

 By Coach Adolfo Salgueiro

 All of us runners have been there.
-And if you haven’t, keep running and you will: Missing the PR we trained for.
-Walking on a run we thought in which we were supposed to excel.
-Beaten by that one person that can’t even keep up with us in training.
-Selling ourselves a valid excuse for what just happened.
+And if you haven’t, keep running, and you will: missing the PR we trained for, walking on a run we thought we were supposed to excel in, being beat by that one person who can’t even keep up with us in training, selling ourselves a valid excuse for what just happened.
 We have just failed!

 Sure, failure sucks.
 There is no other way to put it or sell it to ourselves or to our friends.
 But it doesn’t have to be final.
 It critical to your growth as a runner.
 And as a person.